get-convex/rag/README.md

 <!-- START: Include on https://convex.dev/components -->

-A component for semantic search over documents, often to provide context to LLMs, e.g. for Retrieval-Augmented Generation (RAG).
+A component for semantic search, usually used to look up context for LLMs.
+Use with an Agent for Retrieval-Augmented Generation (RAG).

 ## ✨ Key Features

-- **Document Add**: Add or replace documents with automatic text chunking and embedding.
+- **Add Content**: Add or replace content with text chunks and embeddings.
 - **Semantic Search**: Vector-based search using configurable embedding models
-- **Namespaces**: Organize documents into namespaces for per-user search.
+- **Namespaces**: Organize content into namespaces for per-user search.
-- **Custom Filtering**: Filter documents with custom indexed fields.
+- **Custom Filtering**: Filter content with custom indexed fields.
-- **Importance Weighting**: Weight documents by providing a 0 to 1 "importance".
+- **Importance Weighting**: Weight content by providing a 0 to 1 "importance".
 - **Chunk Context**: Get surrounding chunks for better context.
-- **Graceful Migrations**: Migrate documents or whole namespaces to new content, models, etc. without disruption.
+- **Graceful Migrations**: Migrate content or whole namespaces without disruption.

 Found a bug?
 Feature request?
 [File it here](https://github.com/get-convex/memory/issues).